mendix/docs/content/refguide/report-button.md

 ## 1 Introduction

-you can set a [report grid](report-grid) to automatically generate the report when the page is loaded.
-However, if a report pane has parameter widgets, you must also add a **Generate report button** widget so that the end-user can regenerate the report after specifying the parameter(s).
+You can set a [report grid](report-grid) to automatically generate the report when the page is loaded.
+However, if a report page has parameter widgets, you must also add a **Generate report button** widget so that the end-user can regenerate the report after specifying the parameter(s).

 The reports are generated when the end-user clicks the generate report button.